As entrepreneurs, we face hurdles and challenges trying to start and manage a business that involves startup capital.

 The journey usually begins in April with presenting your business idea and your story by June 30, so we can provide practical mentoring in three Rounds:

 Round 1 – Regional mentors advise you in May and June on regional issues and decide which ideas are most needed in your region.

 Round 2 – Pan-African mentors advise you in July and August on how to get your idea beyond your borders to successfully impact pan-Africa.

 Round 3 – Global Partners advise you in September on how to become sustainable and scale your idea.

 Jury – The Final Jury of entrepreneurs, business leaders and academics from Africa, China, and the USA will meet you in person or by video in October to listen to your business idea and decide the winners.

 The business grants are provided by BMCE Bank of Africa with a focus to provide a platform for mentorship.
 SME grants to entrepreneurs in Africa for smart business ideas.

 21. GroFin Grants.

 GroFin helps entrepreneurs succeed by providing them with business loans expert advice, continuous guidance and business support to grow their businesses.

 Presently headquartered in Mauritius, GroFin offers financing and support to SMEs in 14 countries in Africa and the Middle East.
-GroFin is backed by 34 international finance institutions, development organisations, a have committed nearly $535 million in capital to fund businesses across Africa.
+GroFin is backed by 34 international finance institutions, and development organisations, It has committed nearly $535 million in capital to fund businesses across Africa.

-GroFin aims at helping the SME sector to creates sustainable jobs to drive social and economic development that truly improves people’s lives.
+GroFin aims at helping the SME sector to create sustainable jobs to drive social and economic development that truly improves people’s lives.

-by targeting Small and medium-sized businesses in Africa that are into manufacturing, agribusiness, education, healthcare and basic key services such as energy, water, sanitation do receive business grants and supports such as financial loans.
+by targeting Small and medium-sized businesses in Africa that are into manufacturing, agribusiness, education, healthcare and basic key services such as energy, water, and sanitation do receive business grants and support such as financial loans.

 GroFin runs in over 10 African countries including; South Africa, Nigeria, Ghana, Ivory Coast, Senegal, Uganda, Tanzania, Kenya, Rwanda, Zambia, Egypt, Iraq, Jordan and Oman.

 22. African Women Development Fund.